 Often considered the king of all traffic sources, organic traffic is highly sought after, and hard-earned — mostly because it’s seen as a metric for how interesting your content is.
 Organic traffic is traffic earned from search engine results.
 The more interesting your content is to the public, the more likely it is to command top advertising dollars from brands around the world.

 Social media has become a true force in the marketing world and can do a lot to swing traffic metrics your way.
 This traffic comes from sharing content through your social network, such as Facebook, LinkedIn, Twitter, or Instagram.
 Developing a social media following of people who love and engage with your content can be a game-changer.
 Don’t leave social media out of your content strategy!

 - Paid traffic

-Any traffic that you receive as a result of advertising spend is considered paid traffic.
+Any site traffic that you receive as a result of advertising spend is considered paid traffic.
 But even within this category, not all traffic is equal!
 Make sure that the traffic you’re buying is coming from valid users — or that it’s not coming from a bunch of bots.
 Generally speaking, Google or Facebook are great sources to buy traffic from.

 How to boost high-quality traffic

-Now that we’ve looked at the kinds of traffic, let’s look at ways to boost your traffic:
+Now that we’ve looked at the kinds of site traffic, let’s look at ways to boost your traffic: